A horse rider can be liable when his horse causes a road traffic accident under the common law of negligence and/ or under the Animals Act 1971.

 - duty of care;

 - breach of that duty;

 Duty of care

-It is established law that horse riders owe a duty of care to other road users.
+Horse riders owe a duty of care to other road users.
 This duty extends to other riders, pedestrians, cyclists and vehicle drivers.
-With this in mind it is often recommended that riders take the British Horse Society’s road proficiency test before riding on the road.

 Breach of the duty of care

-As it is established law that horse riders owe a duty of care to other road users it is necessary to consider whether that duty was breached in a particular case.
-When deciding whether a person breached the duty of care the Courts apply both a subjective and an objective test.
-In doing so the Court will consider whether the horse rider knew that there was a risk of the accident occurring and whether a reasonable horse rider in the same situation would have realised that there was a risk of the accident occurring.
+When deciding whether a person breached the duty of care, the court will consider whether the horse rider knew there was a risk of the accident occurring and whether a reasonable horse rider in the same situation would have realised there was a risk of the accident occurring.

-The Court will consider, where appropriate, whether the horse rider was breaking the law when the accident took place.
-For example, it is a criminal offence to wilfully ride on a footpath or causeway by the side of the road made or set apart for the use or accommodation of foot passengers.
-This will, therefore, be relevant if the accident took place on a pavement for example.
-Failure to comply with the law will ordinarily be enough in order to establish breach of the duty of care.
+The court will consider whether the horse rider was breaking the law when the accident took place.
+For example, it is a criminal offence to wilfully ride on a footpath or causeway by the side of the road made or set apart for the use of foot passengers.
+Failure to comply with the law will ordinarily be enough to establish breach of the duty of care.

 - What time of day the accident took place.
 The Highway Code advises riders that it is safer not to ride on the road at night or in poor visibility.

 - Whether for the time of day or weather conditions the horse rider and the horse was wearing suitable clothing (eg, fluorescent or reflective clothing for the rider; reflective bands on the horse).